MithrilJS/mithril.js/docs/route.md

 })
 ```

 Here we specify two routes: `/` and `/page1`, which render their respective components when the user navigates to each URL.
-By default, the SPA router prefix is `#!`

 ---